cloudflare/embed-box/docs/new-targets.md

 Every target extends `BaseTarget` to inherit common helper methods.
 The `static` attributes are metadata that inform EmbedBox about the target.

-- `fallback` refers to whether the target should always appear when the user searches for an unknown target.
-This more likely to be used for the "Generic" target.
 - `id` is a unique, dashes-between-words identifier.
 - `label` is the human readable identifier.
 - `template` is an template function common among all instances of the target.